 Fabric that is woven outside Ireland and brought to Ireland to be bleached/dyed and finished cannot carry the Irish Linen Guild logo, which signifies genuine Irish Linen.

 A list of the member company logos can be seen below.
-For apparel linen inquiries please contact: Baird McNutt, John England, or Emblem Weavers.
-For household Irish linens, such as damask tablelinen or bed linen please contact: Thomas Ferguson or Samuel Lamont.
+For apparel linen inquiries please contact: Baird McNutt, John England, , Emblem Weavers or William Clark.
+For household Irish linens, such as damask table linen, bed linen, or kitchen linens please contact: Thomas Ferguson or Samuel Lamont.

 "Entrepreneurs are simply those who understand that there is little difference between obstacle and opportunity and are able to turn both to their advantage. "